coletoncodes/DocumentationSync/README.md

 # DocumentationSync

-A python library that uploads internal library documentation to confluence.
+A Python library that builds DocC Documentation archive files for Swift Packages, Xcode projects, or XCFrameworks, and uploads internal library documentation to Confluence.

 ## Tech Lead/Owner
 Coleton Gorecke, cgorecke@firstorion.com

 ## Purpose
 This library helps sync the README.md, Changelog.md, and .doccarchive files for internal libraries with their respective page in Confluence.

 ## Requirements
 Python 3.5 or greater